elakkiap/Read_the_docs/docs/mono_fm.rst

 You must follow the file structure below.
 We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to make sure it corresponds to the instructions.

-Your repo must contain a folder named "wbfm_receiver" at the top-level.
+Your repo must contain a folder named "mono_fm" at the top-level.
 This folder must be organized as follows (similar to previous projects):

 **Contents:**